remy/next-http/README.md

 - `D` Length arg error - must be a number
 - `E` Offset arg error - must be a number
 - `F` Port error - must be a number
+- `G` Border option error - must be a number between 0 and 7
+- `H` Hostname is required

 ## Development